bagustris/thesis-bss/thesis-note.md

 ---

-Bagus Tris Atmaja <btatmaja@gmail.com>
 Wed, Feb 22, 2012, 7:40 PM
 to tuie

 Dear Sensei,

 I finished my thesis defense and tomorrow the result will be announced (actually it should be announced on the last week but it was delayed because ITS file server is down).
 The most exhausting thing is about to fulfill the graduation requirement.
 However, I will back to Japan on tuesday 28 and I ask my friend here to process my master degree certificate.

 ---
 Dear Mr. Bagus,

 thank you for your information.
 I am grad that you finish your defense successfully and waiting for the certificate.

 Enjoy your conference and Surabaya until you leave.

 Yours,
 tuie

 ---
 Dear Sensei,

 Today, it is annouced that I am granted as master degfree of Engineering Physics.
 Thak you for your guidance and see you in Kumamoto.

 Yoroshiku onegaishimasu,
 bta

 ---
 Mr. Bagus,

 congratulation indeed!
 Thank you for your e-mail and please enjoy your visit Malang.

 Yours,
 tuie

 ---